Prostate-Specific Antigen (PSA) Blood Screening

 The PSA test is often recommended as a yearly screening for men over the age of 50.
 Those with a family history of prostate cancer may wish to begin screening earlier.
-The Prostate-Specific Antigen Free: Total Ratio test is also available for customers looking for a more comprehensive screening.
+PSA blood testing can also help to monitor treatment for prostate cancer.
+The Prostate-Specific Antigen Free: Total Ratio which provides more information is also available.

 Turnaround for the prostate-specific antigen test is typically 1 business day.